sffc/socketio-file-upload/README.md

 In addition, the following features would be useful for the module to support.

 1. Allow input of a file URL rather than uploading a file from your computer or mobile device.
-2. Have the server confirm receipt of a chunk before firing the "progress" event on the client side.

 As always PRs are welcome.